shirou/macsetup/README.md

 setup on Mac OS X
 =====================

-This role will setup your Mac OS X
+This role will setup your Mac OS X.

 Requirements
 ---------------------